-cited at least a single Closed article in an Elsevier journal.
-Over time, the proportion of articles that cited a Closed article in an Elsevier journal decreased, with a final proportion of 40.2% in 2020.
-Comparatively, the proportion of articles that cited a Gold or Hybrid article in an Elsevier journal increased over the same time period (Gold from 0.8% to 9.9%, Hybrid from 7.2% to 16.4%).
-Figure 12B shows the number of references made to different types of OA between 2012 and 2020, and the proportion of which were made to articles in Elsevier journals.
-In general, the number of references made to Closed articles has remained relatively static over time, whilst the number of references made to Gold and Hybrid OA has rapidly increased.
+by DEAL researchers in 2012 cited at least a single Closed article in an Elsevier journal.
+Over time, the proportion of articles that cited a Closed article in an Elsevier journal decreased, with a final proportion of 40.1% in 2020.
+Comparatively, the proportion of articles that cited a Gold or Hybrid article in an Elsevier journal increased over the same time period (Gold from 0.8% to 9.9%, Hybrid from 7.3% to 16.4%).
+Figure 10B shows the number of references made to different types of OA between 2012 and 2020, and the proportion of which were made to articles in Elsevier journals.
+In general, the number of references made to Closed, Green, or Bronze articles has remained relatively static over time, while the number of references made to Gold and Hybrid OA has rapidly increased.

-Both of these results (i.e. differences in the proportion of articles citing a single Elsevier articles, and changes in the total number of citations) need to be placed in the context of general background OA publishing trends over time.
-For example, whilst we observe growth in the proportion of articles citing a Gold or Hybrid OA article, the number of Gold and Hybrid OA articles has grown over the same time period (Figure 6B), and thus it is difficult to attribute such trends to true changes in the citing preference of DEAL researchers (i.e. that researchers may consciously cite more OA articles than Closed articles).
-However, what is clear is restricted access to Elsevier journals in 2018 did not have a disproportionate effect on the ability of researchers to cite closed articles in Elsevier journals compared to previously; in fact, after 2018 we observe YOY increases in the proportion of all citations to closed articles, that were made to articles in Elsevier journals (Figure 12C), suggesting that there were no stronger barriers to citing Elsevier articles than at any other publisher.
+Both of these results (i.e., differences in the proportion of article citing a single Elsevier article, and changes in the total number of citations) need to be placed in the context of the general background of OA publishing trends over time.
+For example, although we observe growth in the proportion of articles citing a Gold or Hybrid OA article, the number of Gold and Hybrid OA articles has grown over the same period (Figure 5B), and thus it is difficult to attribute such trends to true changes in the citing preference of DEAL researchers (i.e., that researchers may consciously cite more OA articles than Closed articles).
+However, what is clear is that restricted access to Elsevier journals in 2018 did not have a disproportionate effect on the ability of researchers to cite closed articles in Elsevier journals compared to previously; in fact, after 2018 we observe YOY increases in the proportion of all citations to closed articles that were made to articles in Elsevier journals (Figure 10C), suggesting that there were no stronger barriers to citing Elsevier articles than at other publishers.